pottekkat/personal-website/content/posts/gateway-and-mesh.md

 On top of this, an API gateway can also have features like authentication, security, fine-grained traffic control, and monitoring, leaving the API developers to focus only on business needs.

-There are many API gateway solutions available.
-Some of these are free and open source:
+There are [many API gateway solutions available](https://landscape.cncf.io/card-mode?category=api-gateway&grouping=category).
+Some of the popular free and open source solutions are:

 - **[Apache APISIX](https://github.com/apache/apisix)**: A high-performance, extensible, cloud native API gateway built on top of Nginx.
 - **[Gloo Edge](https://github.com/solo-io/gloo)**: An API gateway built on top of Envoy proxy.